fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.ManagedCache/v1.6.1/Get-AzureManagedCache.md

 # Get-AzureManagedCache

 ## SYNOPSIS
-Gets the azure_2 Caches in your azure_2 account.
+Gets the Azure Caches in your Azure account.

 ## SYNTAX